paulsung97/Solved-a-problem._GLFW_Error_-GLX-GLX_extension_not_found/README.md

 ## How to Solve the Problem

 ### Step 0: Verify that there are no issues when entering the following command on the server Ubuntu.
 Access VNC and type the following
+## You can also try starting with step 1.
 ```bash
 $ glxinfo
 $ vglrun